 Having said that, if you’re amused by the new DeFi system and believe in its adoption by the masses, count Uniswap to be one of your investment choice else you can look for other blockchain technologies like Cardano (ADA) and Polkadot (DOT) if DeFi is not your thing.

 This covers my complete review of Uniswap Exchange UNI coin.
-In the next post, I will talk about Shiba Inu Coin, so do remember to subscribe to my newsletter and please do share the post on your social media handles to educate your circle by spreading the right knowledge.
+In the next post, I will talk about Shiba Inu Coin and Enjin Coin.
+Do remember to subscribe to my newsletter and please do share the post on your social media handles to educate your circle by spreading the right knowledge.

 Cryptocurrency is a highly volatile market.
 All the information shared in the post is for knowledge purpose only.
 By no means, it’s financial or investment advice.
 Readers are responsible for their own investment decisions and should only invest in cryptocurrency after proper research.